-But while it’s exciting to take your first cruise it can also be a bit hard to prepare for your trip.
+Taking your first cruise is exciting.
+But when sailing for the first time it can also be hard to pack for your trip.
 After all, cruising is a bit different than any other trip you can take.
-From the luggage rules, to transportation to the port, to even boarding and debarkation, they all differ on a cruise than what you’ll find from airlines, hotels, or other resorts.

 Now if you’re looking for everything to pack for a cruise, we have full list here.
 But if you’re a first-timer, we’ve covered things that many first timers don’t know they need below…